NCERT Solutions for Class 10 Science Chapter 10 - The Human Eye and The Colorful World

 Answer:

-The refractive index of violet colour in the glass is greater than the refractive index of red, in other words, the speed of violet is the least in glass and the speed of red is the highest.
-So, the red light bends the least while the violet the most.
+The refractive index of violet colour in the glass is greater than the refractive index of red; in other words, the speed of violet is the least in glass, and the speed of red is the highest.
+So, the red light bends the least while the violet bends the most.

 Answer:

-NCERT Solutions Class 10 Science Chapter 10: The Human eye and the Colourful World have all the important topics like structure of the human eye, problems in vision, refraction in air, light scattering and formation of a rainbow.
-Students can learn the major concepts and successfully pass the exams with the utilization of these solutions.
+Class 10 Science Chapter 10 - Human Eye and Colourful World have all the important topics like the structure of the human eye, problems in vision, refraction in air, light scattering and formation of a rainbow.
+Students can learn the major concepts and successfully pass the exams with the utilisation of these solutions.

 10.1 The Human Eye